abbyazari/vSWIM/README.md

 ### *IMPORTANT: This repository has been released for and is undergoing the peer review process.*

-This repository contains predictions of the solar wind upstream of Mars from late 2014 onwards as calculated from [MAVEN](https://mars.nasa.gov/maven/) spacecraft data with a predictive model.
+This repository contains predictions of the solar wind upstream of Mars from late 2014 onwards as calculated with a predictive model and [MAVEN](https://mars.nasa.gov/maven/) spacecraft data.
 This model output is useful for statistical studies where a continuous estimation of the solar wind at Mars with uncertainties is needed.
 Future iterations are expected that include solar wind observations from other missions to Mars.

 We highly recommend that users review the brief usage guidelines below before using either the model or the associated predictions.